Spring Dataset and Benchmark Logo

 Further benchmarks

 There are many benchmarks that have been pushing forward research in the domains of motion estimation and stereo.
-Most notable examples are the Middlebury optical flow and stereo benchmark, the KITTI 2012 optical flow and stereo benchmark, the Sintel optical flow benchmark, KITTI 2015 as the first benchmark for scene flow, optical flow and stereo, the ETH3D stereo benchmark and the VIPER optical flow benchmark.
+Most notable examples are the Middlebury optical flow and stereo benchmark, the KITTI 2012 optical flow and stereo benchmark, the Sintel optical flow benchmark, KITTI 2015 as the first benchmark for scene flow, optical flow and stereo, the ETH3D stereo benchmark, the HD1K benchmark, and the VIPER optical flow benchmark.
 As a great addition to existing benchmarks, the Robust Vision Challenge ranks algorithms according to their cross-benchmark generalization.
-Unfortunately, the HD1K benchmark seems to be offline at the time of writing.